MoBakour/peeko/api.md

 This route creates a new user profile/account.

-With the request body there must be attached a fingerprint to identify the device that was used to create the account.
+With the request body there must be attached a deviceId to identify the device that was used to create the account.
 And a username for the user profile.
 The username must be unique accross the application and must pass a few validation requirements mentioned below.

-About the fingerprint.
-An account is associated with the device, so if a user creates an account for the first time, it is to be attached and related to the client device for ever, and the fingerprint is a way to detect the relationship.
-If the app was uninstalled and then re-installed again, the fingerprint is used to detect the account.
+About the deviceId.
+An account is associated with the device, so if a user creates an account for the first time, it is to be attached and related to the client device for ever, and the deviceId is a way to detect the relationship.
+If the app was uninstalled and then re-installed again, the deviceId is used to detect the account.
 The only way to cut the relation between the account and the device is by deleting the account.

 Note that a single device can hold multiple accounts, but a single account cannot be used on multiple devices.